svennam92/openshift101/workshop/part1-learn_openshift/exercise-4.md

 3. **Save** and **Reload** to see the new version.

-4. Verify that the replication controller has been changed by navigating to **Events**
+4. Verify that the replica set has been changed by navigating to **Events**

     ![Resource Limits](../assets/ocp-dc-events.png)